-Caring freshwater puffer fish is a complicated task for newbies.
-So, if you have a home aquarium and plan to adopt a puffer fish as the pet, you should get advises from an expert aquaculture specialist.
-Hence, we hope the following facts will be the best guideline to arrange tank size, water conditions and the interiors of the tank as desires for the puffer fish species.
+Caring for freshwater pufferfish is a complicated task for newbies.
+So, if you have a home aquarium and plan to adopt a puffer fish as the pet, you should get advice from an expert aquaculture specialist.
+Hence, we hope the following facts will be the best guideline to arrange tank size, water conditions, and the interiors of the tank as desires for the puffer fish species.

 What is it Like to Keep Freshwater Puffer Fish?